About private investigators

 What does a private investigator do?

 A private investigator’s job is to help organisations, members of the public, and solicitors, to solve sensitive or difficult problems by discretely gathering evidence and information.
-Information is gathered using professional methods, including tracking, surveillance, making enquiries and monitoring A Private Investigator will uncover the facts.
+Information is gathered using professional methods, including tracking, observation, making enquiries and monitoring A Private Investigator will uncover the facts.
 This information is then presented, and advice is offered where appropriate.

 A few common duties of a private investigator include:

-- Surveillance, monitoring and tracking
+- Observation, monitoring and tracking

 - Personal background and history checks